CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 Recommendation service implements RAG pattern using Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
 You can open the notebook in VSCode and run the cells to understand step-by-step details of how the Recommendation Service is implemented.
 Pay special attention to how the RAG pattern is implemented using Semantic Kernel.
 Select kernel as .NET Interactive in the top right corner of the notebook.

-1. In the Visual Studio Code navigate to **miyagi/sandbox/usecases/rag/dotnet** folder and select **Getting-started.ipynb**
+1. In the Visual Studio Code, navigate to **miyagi/sandbox/usecases/rag/dotnet** folder and select **Getting-started.ipynb**

    ![](../media/miyagi-image19.png)

 1. **Execute the notebook cell by cell** (using either Ctrl + Enter to stay on the same cell or Shift + Enter to advance to the next cell) and observe the results of each cell execution.

-   > **Note**: Make sure **.Net Interactive** is in ready State, if not please wait for 2 to 3 minutes.
+   > **Note**: Make sure **.Net Interactive** is in a ready state.
+If not, please wait for 2 to 3 minutes.
 If it is still not loading, kindly close and reopen Visual Studio.
-Also, please do not click on **Run All** option to execute all the cells at a time which may lead to exceed in token limit that results Error: 503 – Service unreachable.
+Also, please do not click on the **Run All** option to execute all the cells at a time which may lead to exceed in token limit that results Error: 503 – Service unreachable.

       ![](../media/miyagi-image20.png)